COGS108/Overview/COGS108-Syllabus.md

 - Student posts a question about an assignment problem.
 Others  point out important principles that we have learned in class that can be used to solve it.
 They describe the important points, or mention important pitfalls to avoid.
 References to book pages, lecture slides, or lecture video times are helpful.
 Nobody posts the correct answer for the student.

 For group projects, you will work together but every person in the group is expected to understand every aspect of the project.
 People may be asked to individually explain any aspect of the project and your grade may be reduced compared to the rest of the group if you are unable to do so.
 Projects may include ideas and code from other sources—but these other sources must be documented with clear attribution.

-Know that a third of the class typically feels overwhelmed at the start of the quarter.
-That said, the average is quite high in this course typically (A-/B+).
-So, while we anticipate you all doing well in this course, if you are feeling lost or overwhelmed, that’s ok!
-Should that occur, we recommend: (1) asking questions in class, (2) attending office hours and/or (3) asking for help on Campuswire.

 Cheating and plagiarism have been and will be strongly penalized.